 You tell me.
 I don't know.
 We've been saying it for well over a year now, "for heaven's sake run something at your e-mail gateway that blocks these Visual Basic attachments or double extensions."
 Because, for what reason would anyone have to send you a VB attachment?
 Bounce it back where it came from.
 Obviously, they haven't learned their lesson or Anna would not have happened.
 It's really extraordinary.
 It's becoming thrice bitten - and not very shy.
 To be fair, however, there are some companies who are doing this and they're feeling rather smug this morning.
 So, it's not always because of your anti-virus solutions, but because of the extra stuff you do.
 Can you talk about the social engineering used here?
 It's not that clever, why would someone still fall for it?

 This is another extraordinary thing about Homepage.
 The Love Bug went for your heartstrings.
 Anna went for your groin.
 This is one of the most pathetic examples of social engineering I have ever seen.
 All the subject line says is "Hi!
 You've got to see this page!
 It's really cool ;O" and that was enough for thousands of people around the world to open it.
 Obviously, educating users is not working.
 Perhaps, systems administrators need to take responsibility here.
-It's disappointing in the 21st century that civilization is so unsophisticated that we can fall for this type of trick over and over
+It's disappointing in the 21st century that civilization is so unsophisticated that we can fall for this type of trick over and over and over again.
+Does an incident like this reinforce the notion that users are more crucial to IT security than technology is?

 It's a wake-up call.
 To the average person on the street, once the headlines have disappeared off the front page of USA Today, the virus problem is gone forever - or at least until the next one pops up.
 In reality, there are thousands of new viruses a month and not many of them are very high profile.
 Things are starting to quiet down today.
 Now is the time to put in that extra level of protection before the next one comes along.
 Do you think users are becoming numb to some virus alerts because there are many of them and some could be just trumped up by security vendors?